sablejr/sablejr/README.md

 - 👋 Hi, I’m Marc Dugas ! (@sablejr).
+I am studying computer science undergrad at UMASS Boston (this will be my final semester!).
 This is my personal GITHUB.

 - 📫 How to reach me sablejr@gmail.com